Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra

 Pre-Race: The Carb Loading phase

-Before an ultra, I take three days to up my carbohydrates and load sufficiently.
+Before an ultra, I take three days to increase my carbohydrate intake and load sufficiently.

-During these days, I arrange all of my meals in general to be more carb-based.
+During these days, I generally arrange my meals to be more carb-based.
 This also includes my mid-morning and mid-afternoon snacks.

 Each of us will need a distinct amount of fuel depending on different factors such as weight and metabolism.
-Here, I am going to use myself as an example.
+Here, I will use myself as an example.

-During a typical training week, I eat 11 portions of carbohydrates and fruit throughout each day, but, during my three days before racing an ultramarathon, that is upped to 21 portions, because carbs like glucose and fructose are the preferred fuel sources for our muscles.
+During a typical training week, I consume 11 portions of carbohydrates and fruit throughout the day.
+However, during the three days leading up to an ultramarathon, that number increases to 21 portions, as carbohydrates like glucose and fructose are the preferred fuel sources for our muscles.

-In addition, there are a specific number of fats, proteins, and vegetables organized into my meal plan, but let’s pull out and take a look at just the carbs
+In addition, my meal plan includes a specific number of fats, proteins, and vegetables, but let’s focus on the carbs

-My 21 portions of carbohydrates are broken up in the following manner throughout the day.
-I have included some examples of what constitutes as “1 portion of carbs” so you can get an idea of the quantities:
+My 21 portions of carbohydrates are distributed throughout the day as follows.
+I have included some examples of what constitutes “1 portion of carbs” so you can get an idea of the quantities:

 In addition to your nutrition, your hydration strategy for endurance exercise is key, too.